NeilSWells/iolairPanelMeter/README.md

 Test again.

-If everything works, use hot melt glue to assemble the display panel to the main panel using the two supports that were removed from the display board at the start.
+If everything works, remove the display cable and then use a hot melt glue to assemble the display panel to the main panel using the two supports that were removed from the display board at the start.
+Reattach the display cable once the glue has fully cooled.

 Make sure that the protective film has been removed from the seven segment display.